NukolLodda/Flopcraft/README.md

 ---
 **Requests**

 I am aware that some of you wants me to add specific things into Modussy and for items, blocks, entities/mobs, and structures, I will try to get to them as soon as I can.
-However, since I have other projects I'm making at the moment along with the fact that Modussy's complexity has a tendency to require tons of debuggin, it will take me a bit.
+However, since I have other projects I'm making at the moment along with the fact that Modussy's complexity has a tendency to require tons of debugging, it will take me a bit.
+However, I will MOT be taking EVERY request thrown my way which I'd do if the request in question is too complicated for someone my level or that it just doesn't feel right in Modussy.

-However, I will not be taking any requests for porting Modussy to older versions of Minecraft since I will have to basically figure out how to redo some very complicated parts of Modussy's source code.
-And I will especially not be porting Modussy to Bedrock as I'm pretty certain that not only does Bedrock have a safeguard against modding, but also that Bedrock is written in a language I am currently unfamiliar with.
+I will however, not be taking any requests for porting Modussy to other versions of Minecraft since I would have to basically figure out how to redo entire segments of Modussy's source code, which will take me weeks if not months, and I will especially not be porting Modussy to Bedrock as I'm pretty certain that not only does Bedrock have a safeguard against modding, but also that Bedrock is written in a language I am currently unfamiliar with.
 However, if any of you reading this have a thorough understanding of Java and Minecraft code and you are up for the task, I give you full permission to fork this project and port Modussy to older versions of Minecraft.
 This applies to you C++ people versed in Bedrock code.

-For anyone asking me to port Modussy to fabric, I will be doing that at some point, however, like adding items and stuff, it will take me a bit of time.

 ___
 **Why Modussy Isn't On Curseforge**